aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/shapes-in-charts/_index.md

     // Set the caption of the label label.SetText(u"A Label In Chart");

-    // Set the Placement Type, the way the Label is attached to the cells label.SetPlacement(PlacementType::FreeFloating);
+    // Set the Placement Type, the way the label is attached to the cells label.SetPlacement(PlacementType::FreeFloating);

     // Save the excel file